Oman Air says orders 20 Boeing 737s; to double fleet by 2020

-(This version of the March 30 story corrects the last paragraph to 25 widebody and 45 narrowbody, not vice versa.)

-SINGAPORE (Reuters) - Flag carrier Oman Air has ordered 20 Boeing Co (BA.N) 737 aircraft as part of a plan to double its fleet to 70 planes by 2020, Chief Executive Paul Gregorowitsch said on Monday.
+SINGAPORE, March 30 (Reuters) - Flag carrier Oman Air has ordered 20 Boeing Co 737 aircraft as part of a plan to double its fleet to 70 planes by 2020, Chief Executive Paul Gregorowitsch said on Monday.

 The order includes both the current generation of 737s, which will be delivered from 2017, as well as the re-engined 737 Max planes that will come from 2019, he told Reuters at the launch event of the airline’s first direct flight to Singapore.